julien/lua-stuff/README.md

 #Lua stuff

-Stuff for Lua game dev *(also learning to write idiomatic Lua on the way)*.
-The goal is to have a set of utility classes to eliminate boilerplate code when making games with [LÖVE2D](http://www.love2d.org) or [MOAI-SDK](http://getmoai.com) games
+Stuff for Lua creative coding *(also learning to write idiomatic Lua on the way)*.

 ##Contents: